-British Open Golf Tournament Fast Facts
+British Open Golf Tournament Fast Facts | CNN

 The top 70 players qualify for the final 36 holes.

-The grand prize is the Golf Champion Trophy, nicknamed the Claret Jug.
+The winner is presented the Golf Champion Trophy, nicknamed the Claret Jug.

 October 17, 1860 - The first British Open is played at Prestwick Golf Club in Scotland.
 Only eight men play.